Christmas Soap Recipe with Festive Swirls

 After Trace

-- Add the peppermint essential oil and gently stir with a spatula until completely mixed in.
+- Pour in the peppermint essential oil and gently stir with a spatula until completely mixed in.

 Mixing the Colors

-- Place the jug with the red color on the digital scale, tare the scale if necessary, and measure 1/4 of the soap batter in.
-That will be about 270 g (9.52 oz).
-With the spatula, gently stir the soap batter into the color until completely mixed in.
+- Place the jug with the red color on the digital scale, tare the scale if necessary, and measure in a quarter of the soap batter.
+That will be about 290 g (10.2 oz).
+With the spatula, gently blend the soap batter into the color until completely mixed in.

-- Place the jug with the green color on the digital scale, tare the scale if necessary, and measure 1/4 of the soap batter in.
-That will be about 270 g (9.52 oz).
-With the spatula, gently stir the soap batter into the color until completely mixed in.
+- Place the jug with the green color on the digital scale, tare the scale if necessary, and measure a quarter of the soap batter in.
+That will be about 290 g (10.2 oz).
+With the spatula, gently blend the soap batter into the color until completely mixed in.

 - Pour the rest of the uncolored soap batter into another jug.
-It can be the same jug that you measured the liquid oils into or a clean one.
+It can be the same jug you used for the liquid oils or a clean one.

 - Place the jug filled with uncolored soap in front of you.
-You will be pouring the colored soap into it at four different spots.
-Think of the circular shape as a clock — red will go in at twelve and six o'clock and green at three and nine o'clock.
+You will pour the colored soap into it at four different spots.
+Think of the circular shape as a clock: red will go in at twelve and six o'clock and green at three and nine o'clock.

 - The next part is crucial.
 Insert a clean spatula into the jug of soap batter at 12 o'clock.
 Dip it in all the way to the bottom.
-Next, stir in one clean circular movement around the clock, and when you get back to 12, pull the spatula out.
-Do not stir any more than this or the colors will muddle.
+Next, rotate it in one clean circular movement around the clock, and when you get back to 12, pull the spatula out.
+Do not stir any more than this, or the colors will muddle.

 Creating the Top Design

 - The top design on the bars is much easier to create than you'd think.
 The first step is to drizzle the remaining colored soap on top.
-First one color, then a layer of the other.
-You could repeat this a few times if you wish.
+First, one color, then a layer of the other.
+Use a spatula to scrape as much out of the jug as possible.

 - Gently tap the mold again to settle it, and clean the edges of the mold if necessary.

-- Beginning on one end, insert a chopstick or skewer just under the surface of the drizzled soap.
-No more than that or you can muddle the main swirl.
-Move the stick across in one stroke, slide it the tiniest bit over and then move in back in a stroke going the opposite way.
+- Beginning on one end, insert a skewer just under the surface of the drizzled soap.
+No more than that, or you can muddle the main swirl.
+Move the stick across in one stroke, slide it the tiniest bit over, and then move it back in a stroke, going the opposite way.
 Keep repeating until you reach the other side of the mold.
 Gently tap the mold to settle it again.

 Curing

-- When fully cured, you can begin using the soap and gifting it to others.
-Try these creative and eco-friendly ways to package soap for holiday gifts.
+- When fully cured*, you can begin using the soap and gifting it to others.
+Try these ideas for eco-friendly soap packaging.

 Hi Tanya,